Green County Child Advocacy Center

 Multidisciplinary Support and Coordination

-A CAC facilitates the interagency coordinated response to child maltreatment.
-Through protocols, MOUs and multidisciplinary team (MDT) coordination, CACs are able to prioritize gathering the necessary information for investigations and prioritize trauma informed service delivery from helping professionals.
+The Green County Child Advocacy Center facilitates the interagency coordinated response to child maltreatment.
+Through protocols, MOUs and multidisciplinary team (MDT) coordination, CACs are able to prioritize gathering the necessary information for investigations and prioritize trauma-informed service delivery from helping professionals.
 CACs are able to mitigate potential trauma to children and families, to keep open the lines of communication with families, and maintain transparency and foster trust with all of our partners.

 Law enforcement, social workers, prosecution, advocates, mental health professionals, and medical providers are key components to our MDT.

-The Green County CAC appreciates the support of our community and the generosity of individuals who want to improve the lives of the children and families we serve.
+The Green County Child Advocacy Center appreciates the support of our community and the generosity of individuals who want to improve the lives of the children and families we serve.
 Donation questions can be directed to the CAC Coordinator, or check out the Green County CAC Facebook page for current program needs.